Nahid Hasan

 Nahid Hasan is an Indian politician and a member of the 18th Uttar Pradesh Legislative Assembly.
 He was also a member of the 16th and 17th Legislative Assembly of Uttar Pradesh.
 Hasan represents the Kairana constituency of Uttar Pradesh and is a member of the Samajwadi Party.

 Early life and education

-Nahid Hasan was born in a Muslim Gurjar family of Kairana in the district of Shamli, Uttar Pradesh.
+Nahid Hasan was born in a Muslim family of Kairana in the district of Shamli in Uttar Pradesh.

 Hasan holds Bachelor of Business Administration degree from Holmes Institute in Sydney.
 His father Chaudhary Munawwar Hasan was an MLA in the 11th and the 12th legislative assemblies of Uttar Pradesh as well as a Member of 11th and 14th Lok Sabha and became Rajya sabha member from 1998 till 2003.
 Munawwar Hasan was also elected as a Member of Legislative Council (MLC) from Muzaffarnagar-Saharanpur Local Body Authorities constituency in 2003.
 Nahid's mother, Begum Tabassum Hasan has also been elected to the Lok Sabha in 2009 and 2018.